zeethio/astro-nft/README.md

 The application displays the following parameters used in Vedic House System.
 The information provided by the service provider can be corresponding to these elements.
 #### Attributes related to a house
+The application allows user to interact with the chart.
+When user selects a house, the service provider API is called to fetch the details of the house and displayed in the side panel.
+The attributes covered by each house is tabulated below:

   House | Attributes
   ------| ----------
   House1| Intellect, Health, Appearance, Beauty, Character, Purpose of Life, Behaviour,